 (free Adobe Reader download)

 I have a variety of professional experiences.
 I most love being an adventurer-explorer of wilderness places untouched by man, as well as the adrenaline race as a federal government first responder to the worst crises that can befall humans.
 I have saved many lives but also have been with too many as they gasp their last breaths.
 Also, for years I have been working "pro bono publico" for thousands of hours in international community service - all free donated time - to help bring peace to the good Congolese people.
+See this CIA Africa map.
 Did you know to date there have been about 8.1 million people killed in the Congo, (another million dead in the Rwanda source of the conflict), millions wounded and starved, and 2 million women gang raped in a population of 70 million?
 My Congo Freedom non-profit organization is doing some good things to help these people (see www.congofreedom.org).
 No other conflict on earth compares in magnitude since WWII, yet few know anything about it.
 Click on this PDF of Millsap work with Congo

 (free Adobe Reader download).
 On the slide with the gorilla, click on the links to see people close to these magnificent animals; my dream to be with them.
 One of the many things I do to help end this conflict is to ghost write position papers on how to transform anarchy into a peaceful constitutional democratic republic - such as this PDF of my essay Justice and Rule of Law in the Democratic Republic of the Congo.
 Someday I plan to be the superintendent of Congo's UNESCO World Heritage Virunga National Park (14-15,000' mountains) - home of the famous mountain gorillas that are endanger of becoming extinct due to war http://gorillacd.org/ and this assignment would be fine with me.
 I will get my baby gorilla to rear one day.
 And I will have my own ranger company, who will train like Marines - all to protect civilians and the gorillas in the environment of anarchy and war.
 Rangers have battles with M23 & Mai Mai rebels (pour magic water on selves to stop ranger bullets) and some 150 rangers have been killed in action since 1996. http://ens-newswire.com/2012/10/25/eight-dead-in-attack-on-virunga-national-park-rangers/ Would be perfect duty for me.